Many consultants contemplate moving in-house at some point during their career. There are many relevant jobs for ex-consultants.

 - You get proper perks – I now have free use of a gym, pool, great policies (maternity and option to buy 5 days leave) as well as the 50% off the price of all the products and brands in our portfolio for myself (which I can buy for friends and family)

 - When I leave the office, I leave the office.
 Despite working with the top team, they all value your time off and I very rarely have I had to work a weekend or evening – unless it’s by choice.

-- It has been hugely insightful is being on the other side being the ‘client’.
-I now have a really good understanding of the client mind set and their conflicting priorities.
+- It has been hugely insightful being on the other side of the ‘client’.
+I now have a really good understanding of the client mindset and their conflicting priorities.
 I recommend every consultant – even for a few weeks – goes client side.
-We have an article that goes into this more in depth here.
+We have an article that goes into this more in-depth here.

 MY TOP TIP FOR THOSE THINKING ABOUT LEAVING CONSULTING WOULD BE:

 Don’t wait to leave until it’s too late (i.e. you absolutely hate it) – you’ll end up not asking the right questions and taking the first thing that sounds better than where you are.
 The best advice I was given was – you should always be looking and knowing your value on the market.
 And understand what is best for you.